aawajjoshi/adios/README.md

 ## About

 adiOS is mystery game that is designed around a fictional vintage (circa 98’) operating system called 'adiOS'.
+Can you save your friend?

 ## Installing/Running